meeque/tls-playground/README.md

 ### Server: nginx

-A sample [nginx server](nginx/) using various TLS certificate configurations in distinct virtual hosts.
+A sample [nginx server](server-nginx/) using various TLS certificate configurations in distinct virtual hosts.

+### Client: Generic

+[Generic client support](client-generic/) for using TLS client certificates with web browsers or `curl`.

 ### Client: Java